 OVERVIEW: The Crankstart Foundation is the charitable foundation of Michael Moritz and his wife, Harriet.
-The couple's philanthropy in the Bay Area is mainly focused on education, and arts and culture, but support has also gone to parks and human services.
+The couple's philanthropy in the Bay Area focuses on education, and arts and culture, but support has also funded parks and human services.

 FUNDING AREAS: Education, arts and culture, San Francisco community, civil rights, gun safety

 IP TAKE: While a lot of the couple's philanthropy has focused on supporting Moritz's alma mater, Oxford, quite a bit of money has also found its way stateside, specifically to the Bay Area.

 PROFILE: Established in 2000, the Crankstart Foundation is based in Palo Alto, California and is the foundation of Michael and Harriet Mortiz.
 Michael Moritz was born in Wales and attended Oxford, where he earned a B.A. in history.
 He later came to the states and received an M.B.A. from Wharton.
 He worked briefly as a writer for Time, wrote a book on Apple computers, and coauthored another on Chrysler before joining the tech investment firm Sequoia Capital in 1986.
 Moritz and his wife Harriet are Giving Pledge signatories.
 They focus their philanthropy on education, arts and culture, the San Francisco community, civil rights, and gun safety.